- Visit cliffs, black-sand beaches, and fishing towns in the Snaefellsnes Peninsula

 - Husid (café/bar/coffee shop; open late)

-Day 5: Day trip to the Hornstrandir Nature Preserve
+Day 5: Day trip to the Hornstrandir Nature Reserve

 At the coastline, the relentless power of the ocean has molded towering sea cliffs, which are richly populated by native birds.
 Many of the alcoves and scurries off the coast are home to an abundance of seals, too.